moneyforward/insdog/src/site/markdown/5-ExamplesAndTutorials/ProgrammingModel.md

-# Programming Model of "autotest-ca"
+# Programming Model of "InsDog"

-**autotest-ca** sets its own programming model, so that test writers can define high quality test classes in a natural way.
+**InsDog** sets its own programming model, so that test writers can define high quality test classes in a natural way.
 It is designed to result in compilation errors rather than runtime failures, if a test writer fails to follow preferable design as much as possible.
 That said, knowing the design thought behind it will help you learn how to write tests in the model quickly.